America First Party (1943)

+A 1952 Missouri ballot showing the America First Party with candidates Douglas MacArthur and Harry F. Byrd.

 The America First Party was an isolationist political party which was founded on January 10, 1943.
 Its leader, Gerald L. K. Smith, was the party's presidential candidate in the 1944 U.S. presidential election.

 Background

 Party founder Gerald L. K. Smith had previously been a key part of the Union Party, which eventually split with Smith over his racial and antisemitic views.
 In the years following the split, Smith acted as an activist and fundraiser for the Republican "Old Guard".
 Smith adopted their reactionary version of isolationism and eventually sought an alliance with the America First Committee, although they found Smith to be too ideologically focused.
 However, there was common ground between Smith and the America First Committee regarding Jews and elements of fascism.
 When the America First Committee disbanded in 1941, some of its associates found their way into Smith's orbit and along with previous associates with the Union Party, founded the America First Party.